Supporting Local Agriculture

 Applications and Vendor Rules:

-Interested vendors should fill out a Vendor Application form.
-Completed applications may be emailed to Nikki Ige at nige@grovefarm.com or mailed/dropped off to the Grove Farm Office at 3-1850 Kaumuali‘i Hwy, Lihue, HI 96766.
+Interested vendors should fill out a Vendor Application Form.
+Completed applications may be emailed to Marleen Duarte at mduarte@grovefarm.com or mailed/dropped off to the Grove Farm Office at 3-1850 Kaumuali‘i Hwy, Lihue, HI 96766.

-Your application will be reviewed by our market committee, and we will let you know whether you are approved to sell.
-The submission of an application serves as your agreement to abide by the Craft Fair Rules, which can be downloaded here.
+Your application will be reviewed by our market committee, and we will let you know whether you are approved to sell about 3 weeks prior to each event.
+The submission of an application serves as your agreement to abide by the Craft Fair Rules.

 Fees: